microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/educationexternalresource.md

 ---
 title: "educationExternalResource resource type"
 description: "A subclass of educationResource.
-This is a resource which is not exposed to Graph callers yet." ms.localizationpriority: medium
+This is the default Resource type assignments service use to map all those resources we don't expose to graph.
+This allows all SDK callers to work seamlessly." ms.localizationpriority: medium
 author: "cristobal-buenrostro"
 ms.prod: "education"